basil08/basil08.github.io/content/bookshelf.md

 There are 2 sequels to this book on the broader themes of _Dharma_ (Morality) and _Kama_ (Desire) while this one dealt with _Artha_ (Wealth).
 I'll probably skip those for now and come back to them later.

 {{</ds>}}

+## Want to Read

+1. Harry Potter and the Methods of Rationality
+2. The Burden of Democracy
+3. Everybody Loves a Good Drought

 ## Unfinished